-Many readers will associate Wales with their most dull childhood holidays; being lugged from castle to castle with Mum and Dad, being rained on during hikes, and being forced to pose for pictures when you felt like saying anything other than “Cheese”.
+Many readers will associate Wales with their dull childhood holidays; being lugged from castle to castle with Mum and Dad, being rained on during hikes, and being forced to pose for pictures when you felt like saying anything other than “Cheese”.

 In this article, we’re going to try and balance things out by looking at some of the country’s most famous (or infamous) spots among paranormal enthusiasts and ghost hunters.

-5. Skirrid Mountain Inn, AbergavennySkirrid Inn
+1. Skirrid Mountain Inn, Abergavenny

 According to legend, The Skirrid Inn was once used as a courtroom and saw many men and women sentenced to death for petty crimes.
-Those who were found guilty were executed at the pub itself and were hung from the staircase’s well.
+Those who were found guilty were executed at the pub and hung from the staircase’s well.

 After almost a thousand years in existence, Whittington Castle is at the centre of almost as many legends and ghost stories.
-It is believed by some that the castle once housed the Holy Grail, though this obviously can’t be confirmed.
+Some believe the castle once housed the Holy Grail, though this obviously can’t be confirmed.